 - are responsible, competent, confident and creative users of information and communication technology

 What does it look like at Chipping Warden Academy?

 At Chipping Warden, computing is taught in discreet computing lessons.
 The computing curriculum is delivered through the implementation of the Long Term Plan below.
-Pupils are taught using a range of well-known software including Word, PowerPoint and Excel, as well as a range of online resources such as Sketch Up and Scratch.
-This software enables children to be taught effective computing skills for life in word process and formula writing alongside more specific skills in coding and programming.
+As a school we have chosen to follow the Purple Mash computing scheme.
+This aligns with our teaching aims of working in discreet units, and enables the children to save their work in online portfolios that will travel with them on their journey through the school.
+With each years progression the children will gather more and more evidence of their computing skills that can be shared and assessed across the whole school.
+We believe Purple Mash provides the children with those computing skills, such as word/excel, formula writing and specific skills in coding and programming, that are now needed in the modern world.
 Each child has access to the internet and is taught how to use it appropriately and safely alongside how search engines and websites operate.
 Internet safety is taught regularly at an age appropriate level and forms the basis of all Computing learning.
 Computing is also cross-curricular, progressing children's learning in all areas of the curriculum.
-Every child has access to a range of online resources which can be used to support children with their learning both at school and at home.
+Through Purple Mash every child has access to a huge range of online resources, which can be used to support children with their learning both at school and at home.